-Most striking was the age variation of everyone in attendance.
-Sure, there were plenty of teens and 20-somethings but scattered among them was a healthy amount of 30, 40 and 50-plus types.
-Young sat beside old.
-White mingled with blue collar.
+Most striking was the age variation of players and attendees.
+Sure, there were plenty of teens and 20-somethings, but scattered among them was a healthy number of 30, 40 and 50-plus types.
+The young sat beside the old.
+White collar folks mingled with people who might have come from the other side of the tracks.
 Conservatives exchanged words with ultra-libertarians.
-Fetishists cheered for their teams alongside pin-ups who looked like they belonged in a bygone era.
+Fetishists cheered for their teams alongside gorgeous pin-ups who looked like they belonged in a bygone era.

 The lot of us went slack-jawed as women skated like hellions and threw their bodies around like defensive linebackers.
-The enjoyment of the players was evident—it caught a ride on the draft of each jammer.
+The enjoyment of the players was evident—the feeling rode on the draft of every jammer.
 You could tell the women didn’t care what anyone thought.
 Empowered and enthralled by the experience, they had found an activity that felt like home.

 And in that moment I finally grasped what my relationship with boxing is about.

 Ultra marathons.
 CrossFit.
 Alpine skiing.
 Base jumping.
 Parkour.
 Cave diving.
 Karate.
 Jiu-jitsu.
 Wing chun.
 Surfing.
 Skateboarding.
 Free climbing.
 Paragliding.
 Where did we learn about restrictions and limitations?
-Who taught us there’s a timeline for the ways we can use our bodies?
-While I agree that outsmarting chronological age is a fight no one wins, I believe I can take the game into overtime because biological age is different.
+Who taught us there’s only certain times and ways in which we can use our bodies?
+While I agree that outsmarting chronological age is a fight no one wins, I believe I can take the game into overtime because biological age differs.
 The weather-beaten adage rings true in this case, “You’re only as old as you feel.”

 In the end, what you think about me is none of my business.
 But, if you must, go on.
 Have your say.
 I’ll hear you out before slipping and pivoting clear across the ring.
-If trying to not get smoked in the face is what thrills me then I’ll parry as many of your jabs as possible.
+If trying to not get smoked in the face thrills me, then I’ll parry as many of your jabs as possible.